China's defence spending is set to increase at a slower rate this year, as Beijing grapples with the economic impact of the coronavirus pandemic.

 This year's 6.6 per cent increase is the lowest since growth in China's defence spending dropped to the single digits in 2016, following a near-unbroken streak of double-digit increases over more than two decades.

-Professor Zhu Feng, director of Nanjing University's Institute of International Studies, said the slower rate of growth was "absolutely necessary" if the country is to deal with the grave economic impact from the pandemic - China's gross domestic product slipped 6.8 per cent in the first quarter of this year.
+Professor Zhu Feng, director of Nanjing University's Institute of International Studies, said the slower rate of growth was "absolutely necessary" if the country is to deal with the grave economic impact from the pandemic - China's GDP slipped 6.8 per cent in the first quarter of this year.

 Prof Zhu also pointed out that this year's projected military spending sends a positive signal at a time when Sino-US ties are tense and deteriorating.